 How to fix Notes app not syncing issue with Dr.Fone

 Step 1: Download and install Dr.Fone on your computer, and then run it.
 Then select "iOS System Recovery" from "More Tools".
 Connect your device to the computer and Dr.Fone will automatically detect your phone.
 Here just click "Start" to proceed.

 Step 2: Select your device model and click "Download" to get the firmware match your device.

-Step 3: After dr.fone download the firmware, then it will continue to repair your system.
+Step 3: After Dr.Fone downloads the firmware, then it will continue to repair your system.
 This process can be finished in 5-10 minutes.
 After that, you can get the messages that you have done the whole repair process like below.

-So, here we can know that it is easy and fast to fix the Note sync issue, isn't?
+So, here we can know that it is easy and fast to fix the Note sync issue, isn't it?

 Solution: In some cases, Notes created in iPad or iPhone appear through iCloud but if the case is reversed, the same doesn't happen.
 To solve this problem you can associate your Notes with iCloud account or IMAP email account.
 Then simply, you can access your notes through Settings > Mail, Contacts, Calendars or Settings > iCloud.

 Solution: For this, you need to ensure that all files are not being backed up first.
 Check if you have an internet connection and give time for the apps to sync properly.
 If it still doesn't, go to Settings and Turn off iCloud.
 Now, switch off the iPhone.
 Switch it on the back again after two minutes and switch on iCloud from Settings.
 Now, open your Notes app.
 Also, check if Syncing is enabled in the options like in the image above.
 Syncing should happen just fine now!

 With these amazing solutions, you can now easily sync your notes on iCloud.